stanislavbrtna/svs-script/docs/syntax.md

 | < | lower |
 | >= | greater or equal |
 | > | greater |

+Note: If there is addition *+* between string and number, the number is converted to string and the two strings are added together.

 Operators +, -, *, /, % can also be used in an variable assignment: